Mandy Moore Shows Off Her Baby Bump After Ditching Uncomfortable Sequin Skirt

 Mandy Moore showed off her baby bump after she faked fans out with a photoshoot.

-The This Is Us star, 36, shared a series of photos to Instagram as she revealed all was not as it seemed for her recent appearance on The Kelly Clarkson Show.
+The This Is Us star, 36, shared a series of photos on Instagram as she revealed all was not as it seemed for her recent appearance on The Kelly Clarkson Show.

-In the first two snaps, Mandy was pictured posing in a dark purple turtleneck and a glittering, form-fitting pencil skirt loaded with oversized sequins.
+In the first two snaps, Mandy was pictured posing in a dark purple turtleneck and a glittering, formfitting pencil skirt loaded with oversized sequins.
 The actress paired the look with dark boots and wore her hair in a high ponytail as she posed in a serene, outdoor setting on a gorgeous sunny day.

 The third pic showed Mandy wearing the same hairstyle and turtleneck, but instead of the tight skirt, she wore comfortable joggers while posing indoors in front of a full-length mirror.
 The actress had her sweater hiked up to display her adorable bare bump in the too-cute snap.